UPMC Contracted Athletic Trainers

 -ATHLETIC TRAINING ROOM HOURS: The Athletic Trainer is available Mon-Fri from 2:30 pm until the end of activities held at the school.
 Saturday hours start 1/2 hour before the beginning of practice.
 Saturday times vary from season-to-season.
 It is the athlete’s responsibility to report to the athletic training room early enough to complete all necessary rehab prior to the start of practices and games.

 -SERVICE AND FACILITIES: The Ambridge Area School District has two contracted Athletic Trainers through UPMC Sports Medicine.
 These health care professionals, having obtained a minimum of a bachelor’s degree in Athletic Training from an accredited college or university, are certified athletic trainers through the Board of Certification and members of the National Athletic Trainers’ Association.
-They work under the direction of our team physicians, Dr. Christopher Harner of UPMC Sports Medicine, to provide our student athletes with the prevention, evaluation, and treatment of sports-related injuries.
-While the primary athletic training facilities are located at the senior high school and junior high school, we provide coverage for all school sponsored athletic practices and events for grades 7-12.
-The athletic training facilities are located in the basement of the high school behind the weight room, the first floor of Fieldhouse in the boy’s locker room, and in the gymnasium at the junior high.
+They work under the direction of our team physicians, Dr. Michael McClincy of UPMC Sports Medicine, to provide our student athletes with the prevention, evaluation, and treatment of sports-related injuries.
+While the primary athletic training facilities are located at the senior high school and middle school, we provide coverage for all school sponsored athletic practices and events for grades 7-12.
+The athletic training facilities are located in the basement of the high school behind the weight room, the first floor of Fieldhouse in the boy’s locker room, and in the gymnasium at the middle school.

 -UPMC SPORTS MEDICINE SERVICES: